Naga003/steganography_project/README.md

-# Image Steganography with Python
+# SECURE DATA HIDING IN IMAGES USING STEGANOGRAPHY

 This project demonstrates a simple method for hiding and retrieving secret messages within images using steganography techniques.
 The code is written in Python and utilizes the OpenCV library for image processing.